tiannachan/Data-Analysis-Projects-Portfolio/Project 1/README.md

-# Exploring the Impact of Environment and Weather to Marathon Performance, by Age and Sex
+# Exploring the Impact of Environment and Weather Conditions on Marathon Performance

 ## Background

-Previous studies shown negative associations on endurance exercise performance and environmental temperature[1], which magnify during long distance events if temperature is warm [2].
-It was also shown that the older population were less able to dissipate heat [3], and there are sex differences [4].
+Previous studies have shown negative associations on endurance exercise performance and environmental temperature[1], which magnify during long distance events if temperature is warm [2].
+It was also shown that the older population are less able to dissipate heat [3], and there are also sex differences [4].

 ## Methods